Anxiety404/Anxiety404/readme.md

 💻 I'm currently learning to be a Software Developer

-🎯 I'm currently working on my flappy birds project
+🎯 I'm currently working on my flappy birds project and my personal website

 🎮 I love MILK OUTSIDE A BAG OF MILK OUTSIDE A BAG OF MILK